Kim Nam-il

-Kim Nam-il (김남일; Hanja: 金南一; born 14 March 1977) is a South Korean football manager and former player who played as defensive midfielder.
-He is the manager of K League 1 club Seongnam FC.
+Kim Nam-il (김남일; Hanja: 金南一; born 1 May 1977) is a South Korean football manager and former player who played as defensive midfielder.

 Early life

 Kim Nam-il began playing football in third grade of elementary school.
 His decision to play football was initially met with opposition from his parents because of his impressive academic performance, but he continued his football career during his schooldays.

 In the 1996 AFC Youth Championship, he played for South Korean under-20 team, and scored his first international goal against Iran, He wasn't selected as a participant in the 1997 FIFA World Youth Championship, but he was named in South Korean senior team for the 1998 Asian Games by the manager Huh Jung-moo.
 He made his senior international debut in the tournament.

 Playing career

 Under Guus Hiddink, Kim began to play for the national team in earnest.
 Former unimpressive player in the K League, he was criticized early in his international career due to poor basic skills.
 However, in Hiddink's belief, he became an irreplaceable defensive midfielder who could block counterattacks of the opponent team beforehand.
 Nicknamed the "Vacuum cleaner", he showed strong stamina and relentless tussle.
 In the 2002 World Cup, he appeared all five games until the quarter-finals, but he injured his ankle during the quarter-final match against Spain.
 South Korea lost to Germany in the semi-finals after he quit the tournament.

 The term "Kim Nam-il Syndrome" began to be coined by tabloids to describe Kim's superstardom status.
 During the 2002 World Cup, he gained an unusually large female fan base, led to sold-out matches and goodies, and caused a sudden increase in popularity of Jeonnam Dragons.
 Kim, a former unknown to the public, then became highly desirable by numerous endorsement companies that were eager to pay high amounts of money.
 Many TV programs had asked, or pressured at times for, Kim to appear, but he rejected their offers, and appeared only on interviews instead.

 In January 2003, Kim joined an Eredivisie club Feyenoord on loan, and was subleased to the satellite club Excelsior to be tested for five months.
 However, he didn't make a strong impression.

 In the 2006 FIFA World Cup, Kim didn't only contribute to South Korea's defense, but also attack with long-range passes.
 He also played in the 2010 FIFA World Cup, but he was blamed by some South Korean fans after conceding a penalty kick to Nigeria.